AntonioDehesa/tilop/README.md

 ### Sources:
 * Complete 2022 Data Science & Machine Learning Bootcamp, by Philipp and Angela Yu

+## Day 170: April 18 2022
+### Today's progress:

+Completed 2 more lessons.
+And now I believe I found the issue with my laptop. its not the gpu, its the screen, or the connections to it.

+### Sources:
+* Complete 2022 Data Science & Machine Learning Bootcamp, by Philipp and Angela Yu

 ### Resources

 * Python for Computer Vision with OpenCV and Deep Learning, by Jose Portilla